timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - At the beginning of this video, while serving as front OPR, I monitored athletes exiting and entering the track area during lineups after jam #4.
             - Jam #4 ended while I was positioned near the center of turn #4, adjacent to the score table, team benches, and penalty box.
-        - I observed White #12 occupy a position behind the jammer line while neither wearing nor holding a jammer helmet cover.
+        - I observed White #12 occupy a position behind the Jammer Line while neither wearing nor holding a Jammer helmet cover.
-        - I observed no jammer for White in the penalty box area.
+        - I observed no Jammer for White in the penalty box area.
-        - When the jam starts, I immediately call off the jam and advise my CHR that White did not field a jammer for jam #5.
+        - When the jam starts, I immediately call off the jam and advise my CHR that White did not field a Jammer for jam #5.
         - I use a standard visual cue to indicate I recommend assessing a penalty to the White team for delay of game.

     === "Outcome :material-cursor-default-click:"